 Going through a divorce is very hard emotionally.
 It is important that you take care of yourself and that you get the help you need to cope healthily with your feelings.
 There is no shame in seeing a therapist or joining a divorce support group.
 Remember that you are not alone in this and that there are resources available to help during his difficult time.

-If you are going through a divorce in Pitt County, NC or Greenville, NC, it is essential that you seek the advice of a knowledgeable divorce attorney like Gib Irons, also found on LegaLink.
+If you are going through a divorce in Pitt County, NC or Greenville, NC, it is essential that you seek the advice of knowledgeable family law and divorce attorney Gib Irons.
 Call our law office at 252-215-3000 to set up a consultation with him.